nkashaev/Latent-special-covariate/README.md

 -   `Manifest.toml` and `Project.toml`  -- toml files with all necessary `Julia` packages.

-Below we describe the content of every folder.
+Below I describe the content of every folder.

 `Applicaton`
 ============